 Bottles should be labelled and washed after each practice or game.

-This will be determined by public health authority and facility guidelines.
+This will be determined by public health authority, Member and facility guidelines.
 It is recommended that players shower at home.
 If showers are used in the facility, physical distancing must be followed.

 If a participant or person they are residing with is in isolation, neither the participant nor those they are residing with can be in the hockey environment until all public health authority requirements are met.

 Public Health Authority Assessment Tools here.

 It is important to follow guidelines specific to car seats and seat belts.
 It would be recommended to wear only equipment that can be worn safely under current laws or guidelines while sitting in a car seat or while wearing a seat belt.
 Hockey Canada recommends that players enter the facility in as much hockey equipment as possible, rather than changing together in dressing rooms where physical distancing may be difficult to maintain.
 When player safety might be compromised by riding in a car seat fully dressed in hockey equipment, the child should leave home partially dressed in their equipment, and should put on the remainder of the equipment after arriving at, but before entering, the facility.